pree125/projects/docs/google_data_analytics/visualization/module_1.md

 * Dynamic visualizations:
     * Can even be realtime
     * The more power the user has, the less of the story you can tell.

 * Tableau
     * Analytics

+* Elements of art:
+    * Line
+    * Shape
+    * Color
+    * Shape
+    * Movement

+* Always ask:
+    * Which visualization will be most easily understood
+    * Clear meaning
+    * Sophisticated use of contrast
+    * Refined execution

+* Data composition: shows part of a whole

+Design thinking for data visualization involves five phases:

+Empathize: Thinking about the emotions and needs of the target audience for the data visualization

+Define: Figuring out exactly what your audience needs from the data

+Ideate: Generating ideas for data visualization

+Prototype: Putting visualizations together for testing and feedback

+Test: Showing prototype visualizations to people before stakeholders see them